Skip to content

 14. What are the specific criteria you consider when evaluating potential vendors?

-If their criteria are incompatible, it’s time to look for the next opportunity!
+If their criteria are incompatible, it’s time to move on and look for the next qualified prospect!

 15. What level of support and training do you expect during the implementation phase?